• Skip to primary navigation

 For starters, you want to use a creamy, whole milk ricotta such as Biazzo or Galbani.

-Using a ricotta that is too watery will cause a runny result, and nobody wants that. 😉
+Using ricotta that is too watery will cause a runny result, and nobody wants that. 😉

 Container of Biazzo brand ricotta cheese